p-argento/uni/DM2/DM2 Power Project.md

 2. manual feature selection
 3. IF DONE, proper scaling

-Advanced Pre-Processing
-1.

 *15/7*
-- report also AUC for dt together with accuracy
+- IMPORTANT -> report also AUC for dt together with accuracy
-- se riuscissi a far funzionare adasyn su df_refined_imbalanced sarebbe pazzesco
 - com'è possibile che gli approcci di imblearn siano peggiori del default???

+*16/7*
+1. there is no pytorch in dm2 env, but keras yes, for now I use only keras
+2. IMPORTANT -> I should try the outlier detection and the imblearn also on the test set
+3.